chriniko13/adidas-code-challenge/README.md

    ```

-8) Now it is time to find a root city(appear only as origin city and not as destiny) from [Routes Service](https://github.com/chriniko13/routes-service)
+8) Now it is time to find a root city (appears only as origin city and not as destiny) from [Routes Service](https://github.com/chriniko13/routes-service).
-   Connect to mysql of [Routes Service](https://github.com/chriniko13/routes-service)
+   Connect to mysql db of [Routes Service](https://github.com/chriniko13/routes-service).
    Connection Info: (jdbc:mysql://localhost:3306/db, username: user, password: user, you can see that from `docker-compose.yml`)
    And execute the following sql: